tabz11/writing-chaincode/README.md

 **Note:**

-* What if I wish to re-use another project that is outside the chaincode root directory but in the Go workspace?
+* What if I wish to re-use another project that is outside the chaincode root directory in the Go workspace but not yet in say github.com repo?

 * For example, this is my code structure: